plumatic/schema/README.md

 ## License

-Copyright (C) 2013 Prismatic and Contributors.
 Distributed under the Eclipse Public License, the same as Clojure.